-The first idea that came to my mind when standing on the square: well, it’s without any doubt the biggest square I’ve seen.
+The first idea that came to my mind when standing on the square: well, it’s without any doubt the biggest square I’ve ever seen.
 There’re 48 buildings at the Premysl Otakar II Square, but one of the most magnificent is the Town Hall.
-Since 1995 inhabitants of Ceske Budejovice and tourists as well can listen to carillons playing different melodies, as they were installed to celebrate the 730th anniversary of the city’s foundation.
-The first route from the city centre walks toward the Church of Saint Nicholas, next to one of the many towers and at the same time the highest one (72 meters) Black Tower.
+Since 1995 inhabitants of Ceske Budejovice and tourists as well can listen to carillons playing different melodies.
+They were installed to celebrate the 730th anniversary of the city’s foundation.
+The first route from the city centre walks toward the Church of Saint Nicholas.
+Next to one of the many towers and at the same time the highest one (72 meters) Black Tower.
 Unfortunately, we didn’t get the chance to climb and admire the gorgeous view of the city, because the 31st of October was the last opening day, we simply didn’t make it.
 Then the route follows Knezska street straight to South Bohemian Museum and South Bohemian Theatre and then back to the main square along Stejskal street.

 The second route from the square head through Krajinska street to a place, where a meat market used to be.
 Nowadays the renaissance building is a great Masne Kramy restaurant serving traditional Czech cuisine and brewing Budweiser.
 It’s unquestionably a good idea to book a table beforehand, as this restaurant lays among the biggest and the most popular in the city.
-Their homemade goulash served with fresh onion is delicious, especially after all day walking.
+Their homemade goulash served with fresh onion is delicious, especially after all-day walking.
 After such a feast, it’s your choice if you want to follow route no.2 or get back to the hotel.
 The route goes to Piaristicke square with the Church of the Presentation of the Virgin Mary and salt silo.
 The next stop is Rabstejn Tower, which is one of the last surviving parts of the city’s fortification.
-Then goes back on Panska street, you should turn right at the end of it and then left if you want to find yourself walking along the dead channel of the Masle River.
+Then goes back to Panska street, you should turn right at the end of it and then left if you want to find yourself walking along the dead channel of the Masle River.